angular/angular-cli/docs/publish.md

 #Change versions
-- There is a main `package.json` which should keep with the latest angular-cli version (e.g. `1.0.0-beta.17`).
+- There is a main `package.json` which should keep with the latest universal-cli version (e.g. `1.0.0-beta.17`).
 - There is one `package.json` per packages.
 Update the version of every packages independently.
 - Run the CHANGELOG script.
   - `node ./scripts/publish/changelog.js OLD_VERSION_TAG`